By Herb Knoll

-Loss of a spouse or a life-partner can occur suddenly as in the case of a drug overdose, an auto accident, or someone falling down a flight of stairs.
+Loss of a spouse or a life partner can occur suddenly, as in the case of a drug overdose, an auto accident, or someone falling down a flight of stairs.
 Some spouses are lost to their families following a prolonged illness such as cancer, dementia, or Multiple Sclerosis, leaving the door open for survivors to experience anticipatory grief.
-As the founder of the Widowers Support Network, I have witnessed members frequently debate which scenario is more comfortable with the survivors.
+As the Widowers Support Network founder, I have witnessed members frequently debate which scenario is more comfortable for the survivors.
 The jury is still out.

-Sudden death may deprive loved ones of the opportunity to say good-bye, to reconcile a long-standing dispute, or to say “I love you” to the deceased.
+A period of anticipatory grief provides family and loved ones the time to get used to the reality of impending death gradually.
+Sudden death may deprive loved ones of the opportunity to say goodbye, reconcile a long-standing dispute, or say “I love you” to the soon-to-be deceased.
 Conversely, anticipatory grief has its own set of pluses and minuses.
-Writing for the Journal of Palliative Care, Therese A. Rando wrote: “… in the area of anticipatory grief, the caregiver has the golden opportunity to use primary prevention strategies and to make therapeutic interventions that may facilitate appropriate grief work and a more positive post-death bereavement experience for the survivor-to-be.”
-A period of anticipatory grief provides family and loved ones the time to get used to the reality of the impending death gradually.
+Writing for the Journal of Palliative Care, Therese A. Rando wrote: “… in the area of anticipatory grief; the caregiver has the golden opportunity to use primary prevention strategies and to make therapeutic interventions that may facilitate appropriate grief work and a more positive post-death bereavement experience for the survivor-to-be.”

-Perhaps this is why, after serving as a caregiver for thirty-nine months, I did not shed a tear while attending my deceased wife’s Celebration of Life.
+Perhaps this is why I did not shed a tear while attending my deceased wife’s Celebration of Life after serving as a caregiver for thirty-nine months.
 After all, I had been experiencing anticipatory grief for thirty-nine months.
 Each morning, and before I would even open my eyes, I would think to myself, my wife is dying, and I need to give her another good day.

 Dr. William C. Shiel (MedicineNet) cautions: “Although anticipatory grief may help the family, the dying person may experience too much grief, causing the patient to become withdrawn.”

-The view of some soon-to-be mourners is that anticipatory grief is a sign of abandonment of the dying patient, leaving in the aftermath of the patient’s passing, a sense of unwarranted guilt by the survivor, perhaps for years to come.
-Moreover, one shouldn’t assume that by their experiencing anticipatory grief, they will automatically experience a lessen amount of pain following the eventual passing of their loved one, as each survivor’s grief journey is unique.
-Anticipatory grief entrenches itself into a caregiver’s daily life, absence of any fanfare, or noted entry.
-The soon to be survivor will be burned with having to carry any fear associated with their anticipatory grief as well as its emotional weight each day, each hour, each minute.
+The view of some soon-to-be mourners is that anticipatory grief is a sign of abandonment of the dying patient, leaving in the aftermath of the patient’s passing a sense of unwarranted guilt by the survivor, perhaps for years to come.
+Moreover, one should not assume that by experiencing anticipatory grief, they will automatically share less pain following the eventual passing of their loved one, as each survivor’s grief journey is unique.
+Anticipatory grief entrenches itself into a caregiver’s daily life, absence of any fanfare or noted entry.
+The soon-to-be survivor will be burned with having to carry any fear associated with their anticipatory grief as well as its emotional weight each day, each hour, each minute.

-One occasion I experienced anticipatory grief occurred about two months before my wife died, as I was sitting at a traffic light at the corner of 1604 and Blanco Rd., in San Antonio, Texas.
+One occasion I experienced anticipatory grief occurred about two months before my wife died.
+I was sitting at a traffic light at the corner of 1604 and Blanco Rd. in San Antonio, Texas.
 As I glanced to my right, I noticed a grey-haired elderly couple in the car next to me.
-As I gazed upon them, it struck me how lucky they were to have been able to enjoy their senior years together, and how I was not going to be so fortunate.
+As I gazed upon them, it struck me how lucky they were to have enjoyed their senior years together and how I was not going to be so fortunate.
 At the time, I felt cheated.
-Little did I realize that the human heart is capable of loving again and that I would discover love and marry years later.
+Little did I realize that the human heart can love again and that I would discover love and marry years later.

-Working with hundreds of widowers from around the world, I have found that the degree of anticipatory grief or pre-grief experienced by a survivor may not only influence the severity and duration of their grief journey, it is also likely to accelerate their desire to rebuild what remains of their own life following the passing of their loved one.
-This may include their romantic involvement with another woman or life-partner soon after their spouse passes, an action that may risk alienating family and friends that may view such conduct as disrespectful to the deceased, if not worse.
+Working with thousands of widowers from around the world, I have found that the degree of anticipatory grief or pre-grief experienced by a survivor may not only influence the severity and duration of their grief journey.
+It is also likely to accelerate their desire to rebuild what remains of their own life following the passing of their loved one, including their romantic involvement with another woman or life partner, an action that may risk alienating family and friends that may view such conduct as disrespectful to the deceased, if not worse.

 Those dealing with anticipatory grief are encouraged to see a mental health professional.
 During my caregiver days, I knew I needed to be on top of my game.
-I also knew I would be ill-advised to evaluate my mental state, yet I needed to know that I was capable of dealing with my anticipatory grief for as long as my wife needed me to do so.
-For her sake, as well as my own, I decided to visit with a psychologist at Vanderbilt University Medical Center, where I was pleased to learn a trained professional thought, I was handling the rigors of being a caregiver pretty well.
-Nathan’s doctor prescribed a medication for anxiety for him, something just to taken some of the edge off.
+I also knew I would be ill-advised to evaluate my mental state, yet I needed to know that I could deal with my anticipatory grief for as long as my wife needed me to do so.
+I decided to visit a psychologist at Vanderbilt University Medical Center for her sake and my own, where I was pleased to learn what a trained professional thought.
+I was handling the rigors of being a caregiver pretty well.
+Nathan’s doctor prescribed a medication for anxiety for him, something just to taken some of the edges off.

-Anticipatory grief or pre-grief is a condition that ebbs and flows and should not be ignored; sufferers should seek medical attention.
-For those who think seeing a doctor is not manly, I’m here to tell you; you’re mistaken.
+Anticipatory grief or pre-grief is a condition that ebbs and flows and should not be ignored.
+Sufferers should seek medical attention.
+I’m here to tell those who think seeing a doctor is not manly; you are mistaken.
 Seeing a doctor for a legitimate medical condition is a smart move, especially if you genuinely care about being able to serve your ailing spouse or a life partner better.